ftavella/cell-cycle-modeling/README.md

 # cell-cycle-modeling
-Mathematical modeling of the cell cycle
+Mathematical modeling of the cell cycle.